Bridges (local Internetworking device)

 A bridge stores the hardware addresses observed from frames received by each interface and uses this information to learn which frames need to be forwarded by the bridge.

-What if host is moved to another segment or new host is connected to a segment?
+What if the host is moved to another segment or a new host is connected to a segment?

-If new host is connected then learning process of bridges is going to be a continuous process.
-Suppose if we move from LAN 1 to LAN 2 some machine, i.e. MAC address moves from LAN 1 to LAN 2, which means table entries should leave after sometime so that the data remains fresh and relevant.
+If a new host is connected then the learning process of bridges is going to be a continuous process.
+Suppose if we move from LAN 1 to LAN 2 some machine, i.e. MAC address moves from LAN 1 to LAN 2, which means table entries should leave after some time so that the data remains fresh and relevant.

 Bridges Spanning Tree:

 For increased reliability, it is desirable to have redundant, alternative paths from source to destination, and with multiple paths, cycles result- bridges may multiply and forward frame forever without the frames being dropped.
-Solution is to organize bridges in a spanning tree by disabling subset of interfaces.
+The solution is to organize bridges in a spanning tree by disabling a subset of interfaces.